k21971/EvilHack/doc/evilhack-changelog.md

 - Allow the artifact Xiuhcoatl to burn trees and doors via forcefight
 - Fix: impossible "Can't place branch!" on special levels
 - Reimplement impossible check for placing branch portal
+- Fix: allow huge or larger monsters that are affected by a 'powerful strike' to display the proper 'doesn't budge' feedback